Advocacy

 Speak Up for Access

-Health care is an issue we all care about, and all of us—and those we love—will need medicine one day.
-AAM encourages voters and patients like you to advocate at the federal and state level for accessible prescription drugs.
+Healthcare is an issue we all care about, and all of us—including those we love—will need medicine one day.
+AAM encourages voters and patients to advocate at the federal and state level for accessible prescription drugs.
 Your voice and your stories make a difference to policymakers and regulators.

 Biosimilars